 Secondly, consider the possibilities.
 Maybe the course will help you build your vision of what might be possible.
 If you don’t leave the course with a compelling vision of how you can apply the course to your own situation, the workbooks will go and sit on the shelves.

 Finally, you should have a practical plan for implementing the learning.
-On a good course this will be part of the material.
+On a good course, this will be part of the material.
 If not, do it yourself later, in your own time.
+Find fine examples of how to complete your to-do list here.